 It’s worth having a drink at the five-star Shangri-La Hotel in Sukhbaatar District to people-watch boom-time Mongolians at work and at play.
 Our last supper was at Guantanamera restaurant down the road from uber-chic Continental Hotel.

 Each to their Shangri-La: be it an ancient shamanic wilderness; an earthly Buddhist paradise; or a land of new business opportunities.
-Mongolia has it all.
+Outer Mongolia has it all.
 I long to go back.

 Lonely Planet Mongolia by Michael Kohn | Lonely Planet, 2011